EymenAkb/Calculator/README.md

 - `tkinter as tk`: for creating the graphical user interface (GUI)

-**Note: Some Linux distributions may not include tkinter by default.
+**Note**: Some Linux distributions may not include tkinter by default.
 If it’s missing, install it with:
 ```bash
 sudo apt install python3-tk
 ```